salaboy/platforms-on-k8s/chapter-2/README.md

 ## Next Steps

-I strongly recommend you to get your hands dirty with a real Kubernetes Cluster hosted in a Cloud Provider.
-You can try most Cloud Providers, as they offer a free trial where you can create Kubernetes Clusters and run all these examples, [check this repository for more information](https://github.com/learnk8s/free-kubernetes).
+I strongly recommend you get your hands dirty with a real Kubernetes Cluster hosted in a Cloud Provider.
+You can try most Cloud Providers, as they offer a free trial where you can create Kubernetes Clusters and run all these examples [check this repository for more information](https://github.com/learnk8s/free-kubernetes).

-If you can create a Cluster in a Cloud provider and get the application up and running you will gain real life experience on all the topics covered in Chapter 2.
+If you can create a Cluster in a Cloud provider and get the application up and running, you will gain real-life experience on all the topics covered in Chapter 2.

 ## Sum up and Contribute

-In this short tutorial we have managed to install the Conference Application walking skeleton.
-We will be using this application as an example through the rest of the chapters.
-Make sure that this application works for you as it cover the basics of using and interacting with a Kubernetes Cluster.
+In this short tutorial, we have managed to install the Conference Application walking skeleton.
+We will be using this application as an example throughout the rest of the chapters.
+Make sure that this application works for you as it covers the basics of using and interacting with a Kubernetes Cluster.

 Do you want to improve this tutorial?
-Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.
+Create an [issue](https://github.com/salaboy/platforms-on-k8s/issues), drop me a message on [Twitter](https://twitter.com/salaboy), or send a Pull Request.